 - CDI Facility-Acquired Incident Rate – 22 infections out of 32,253 Patient Days.

 Carbondale Illinois Medical Malpractice Lawyers

-If you suspect your loved one has been injured through medical malpractice while a patient at Memorial Hospital of Carbondale, you must act quickly by calling the Rosenfeld Injury Lawyers law office to stop the mistreatment now.
+If you suspect your loved one has been injured through medical malpractice while a patient at Memorial Hospital of Carbondale, you must act quickly by calling the Rosenfeld Injury Lawyers LLC law office to stop the mistreatment now.
 Let our reputable Carbondale personal injury attorneys handle every aspect of your compensation claim against every medical provider or entity that caused harm to your loved one.